Reviews from

 From Blaviken to Toussaint, I've followed The Witcher through all of his misadventures.
 These adventures have shaped Geralt over the course of seven books and three games, most of which are fantasy stories that I hold in the highest regard.
 The Witcher is one of the genre's crown jewels, in my opinion; its distinct brand of ethical dilemmas and its complex character writing drew me in as a teenager, and they continue to captivate my imagination and stir my soul to this day.

 These adventures, however, cannot last forever; every story must end.
 The final expansion for The Witcher 3, Blood and Wine, aims to serve as an epilogue chapter in Geralt's story, and I must admit that it is one of the most fitting and satisfying ways this saga could conclude.
-Although the beautiful, lush mediaeval countryside and vineyards of Toussaint did not fully capture my heart on a second playthrough eight years later, I would be lying if I said I could think of a more fitting setting to end Geralt's adventure in.
+Although the beautiful, lush mediaeval countryside and vineyards of Toussaint did not fully capture my heart on a second playthrough eight years later, I would be lying if I said I could think of a more suitable place to end Geralt's adventure in.
 Toussaint is large—almost shockingly large for what should be the setting of an epilogue chapter, but I believe its size works well in its favour.
 When compared to the previous expansion, Hearts of Stone, I discovered something interesting.
 Hearts of Stone demonstrates an impressive degree of restraint in its approach to storytelling, while Blood and Wine takes a hard left turn by expanding the scope massively and letting the chains loose, reminiscent of The Wild Hunt's massively complex narrative.
 What sets Blood and Wine apart, however, is how it refines and enhances the expansive and nonlinear storytelling approach of The Wild Hunt, which results in what I feel to be a vastly more enjoyable and satisfying narrative experience.

 CD Projekt Red handles everything here with the utmost care, and I can feel the love they put into Blood and Wine.
 It’s incredibly commendable how much respect they have for the source material and how dedicated they are to honouring The Witcher’s history in this expansion.
 I would be remiss not to praise this expansion for the immense love and care that went into it.
 Serving as an epilogue to a multi-year-long epic, Blood and Wine stands as one of the most impressive storytelling feats of the past decade.
 Everything here is almost perfect, and despite not fully capturing my heart in the way I had hoped it would, I’m still deeply satisfied and moved by Blood and Wine.